 Arizona woman shot, killed while 12-year-old daughter home

-Police have identified an Arizona woman who was shot and killed while her 12-year-old daughter was home.
-Peoria Police say 49-year-old Tammy Mattison was shot in the head in her apartment Friday.
+PEORIA, Ariz. - Police have identified an Arizona woman who was shot and killed while her 12-year-old daughter was home.

 Comments